 Let's look at the research:

-3. What's the best reading grade level for Twitter?
+3. What's the best reading grade level?

-4. Any secrets for sentences on Twitter?
+4. Any secrets for sentences?

-Want to see your tweet go viral?
-Write mostly simple sentences.
+Want to improve engagement?
+Write simple sentences.

-5. How long should words be on Twitter?
+5. How long should words be?

 Retweets actually have more syllables than ordinary tweets—1.62 syllables/word vs. 1.58, Zarrella found.
 Outside the Twitter-verse, experts suggest aiming for two-syllable words, so both measures are still, understandably, simple.